nusco/narjillos/backlog.md

 ###Gamer

-* Click-and-drag to move with the mouse (instead of just clicking) °°°
-* More intuitive track/untrack mouse commands °°°
 * Versioning system to replace Git commit °°°
-* Downloadable build °°°
+* Click-and-drag to move with the mouse (instead of just clicking) °°
+* More intuitive track/untrack mouse commands °°
 * Real arguments parsing (default to no-persistence, use --persistent together with other switches) °°
 * Issue warning when Java 8 is not installed °°
 * Zoo mode (switch from narjillo to narjillo) °